joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 # Why Do Tables Have to be Flat?

+This limitation that SQL tables have to be flat may at first seem strange.
+Although it should seem clear at this point that there is some way of flattening out your data using keys to fit into flat tables, it is probably unclear why this is enforced.

 If you are used to programming in scripting langauges like ruby, python, or perl, or if you are used to dealing with JSON data, you may be confused why tables in SQL have to be flat.
 A common paradme is to next data in a format which is more human readable.
 So in python, I could imagine storing our data in a dictionary of sets:

 ```python
 recipes = {